Chroniustain/Kotlin_AndroidStudio_Basics_DiceRollerApp/README.md

 Welcone to my first series of Kotlin android projects.

-This one follows Google course of learning the basics of Kotlin programming languge, by creating an android studio application that rolls a dice.
+This one follows Google course of learning the basics of Kotlin programming language, by creating an android studio application that rolls a dice.

 Yes, gambling basics🤑